-The coping saw blade is one of the most important blades in the toolkit of woodworkers.
-It cuts and smoothes wood in a fashion that any other blade can not do.
-It is good to maintain the coping saw blade if you want to keep your saw blade sharp.
-There are a couple of ways to do this.
+The fret saw blade is one of the most important in the toolbox of woodworkers.
+It cuts and smoothes wood in a way that no other saw blade can do.
+It is good to maintain your scroll saw blade if you want to keep your saw blade sharp.
+There are several ways to do this.
 The first way is to use a saw blade sharpener, and the second is to use a stone sharpener.

 Loosen the socket with a screwdriver

 Make sure that you unplug the saw.
-Trying to start the process while the saw machine on leads to injuries.
 Take the screwdriver and loosen the socket.
 That exposes the head of the socket.
+Trying to start the process while the saw machine is on leads to injuries.

 Use your right hand to hold the lock on the motor.
 That keeps the blade from spinning as you loosen the bolt.
 You should know the difference between a screwdriver and a hex wrench.
 A hex wrench damages the edges of the socket in the head, and once they are damaged, it is impossible to seat correctly.

 Remove the socket and set it aside.
-You have to be aware of the correct type and size of the right screwdriver.
+You must know the correct type and size of the right screwdriver.
 Failure to do so damages your socket.
 The moment you damage it, you are throwing it away.
 You now have a double task.
 That includes replacing both the socket and the blade.

 Unscrew the retaining bolt

 The blade is removed by unscrewing the handle partially.
 You stop the saw blade from rotating by using a steady bar where the blade is attached.
 A perfect alignment of the bars keeps the saw blade straight.
-The handle is used to control the blade tension and locks it at a certain angle of your choice.
+The handle controls the blade tension and locks it at a certain angle of your choice.

 The bolt attaches the slots to the arm.
 It secures the blade.
 You have to unscrew the bolt in an anti-clockwise direction.
 When the saw blade is not hard, unscrew it using your hands.
 You are also allowed to use a screwdriver.
 Be careful before you lose the bolt.
 Keep the bolt safe as you handle the old blade.